1jour1vin

 Dupéré-Barrera - Clos de la Procure 2013

-This cuvée is made exclusively from old vines on the Clos de la Procure estate.
-An intense rosé on the nose, with notes of peppermint, Charentais melon, and fresh red fruits.
-Very delicious, it offers delicate jammy accents on the palate...
-A summer essential!
+This cuvée is made exclusively from old vines grown on the estate’s own vineyards at Clos de la Procure.
+An intense rosé with a nose of peppermint, Charentais melon, and fresh red berries.
+Deliciously sweet, it offers delicate jam-like notes on the palate...
+A summer must-have!

 Buy your Dupéré-Barrera wines at the best price in a private sale!